VishalKumar-S/task-tracker/Readme.md

 ```

 After these steps, the application will be running.
 The tasks-service API is available at http://localhost:9000, and the notification-service is listening for gRPC calls on port 50051.

+---

+## Continuous Integration (CI) Pipeline

+This project uses a GitHub Actions workflow (`.github/workflows/scala-ci.yml`) to automatically enforce code quality and correctness on every push and pull request to the `main` branch.
+This ensures that the codebase remains healthy and stable.

+The pipeline runs the following checks for each service:

+### 1. Code Formatting Check

+*   **What it does**: Verifies that all Scala code is formatted according to the project's defined style.
+*   **Why it's important**: Enforces a consistent code style across the entire project, making the code easier to read and maintain for all contributors.
+*   **Tool Used**: `scalafmt`.

+### 2. Compilation Check

+*   **What it does**: Compiles all main and test source code.
+*   **Why it's important**: This is a fundamental check to ensure that the code is syntactically correct and that all dependencies are resolved.
+It's the first line of defense against broken code.
+*   **Tool Used**: `sbt`.

+### 3. Unit & Integration Tests

+*   **What it does**: Executes the complete test suite for the service.
+*   **Why it's important**: This is the core of the CI pipeline.
+It verifies that all business logic works as expected, catches bugs, and prevents regressions (i.e., breaking existing functionality).
+*   **Tool Used**: `scalatest`.

+### 4. Test Coverage Reporting

+*   **What it does**: Measures the percentage of code that is executed by the test suite and uploads the report.
+*   **Why it's important**: Provides insight into which parts of the application are not covered by tests.
+This helps the team identify areas that need more testing to improve reliability.
+*   **Tools Used**: `sbt-scoverage` to generate the report and `Codecov` to host and visualize it.

+### 5. Static Code Analysis

+*   **What it does**: Analyzes the source code without executing it to find potential bugs, code smells, and security vulnerabilities.
+*   **Why it's important**: Catches common programming errors and bad practices that might be missed during code reviews, leading to a more robust and secure application.
+*   **Tool Used**: `Scapegoat`.

+### 6. Archiving Analysis Reports

+*   **What it does**: Saves the static analysis report generated by Scapegoat as a downloadable artifact.
+*   **Why it's important**: Allows developers to download and inspect the detailed analysis report to understand and fix the issues that were found.
+*   **Tool Used**: `actions/upload-artifact`.